tinestaric/tinestaric.github.io/source/_posts/2024-02-26-reference-parameters-var-matters.md

 <hr/>

 ### tl/dr
-When we’re passing a reference type parameter to a procedure **without var**, we’re passing in a **reference to an instance** of an object.
-The procedure can do all the changes to that instance, however, what it **cannot** do, is **change the reference so it would point to a different instance**.
+When we’re passing a reference type parameter to a procedure **without var**, we’re passing the **reference** by value.
+The procedure can make all the changes to the instance it points to, however, it **cannot change the reference so it would point to a different instance**.
 When passing the parameter **with var**, we can **also change the reference**.

 <hr/>

 Okay, now that that’s out of the way, let’s go through this again, but with an example or two, to make this a bit easier to understand.
 Let’s take the same List example as last time.
 We know that **both of these result in the same outcome**.
-In both cases, var or no var, we end up with a list with 2 items.
+In both cases, **var or no var**, we end up with a list with **2 items**.

 ![Add to List - No var](/images/ref-param-list-add-no-var.png)